 On the other side of the wall, live music rocked the scene.

-I spent ten days at the event hanging out with my buddy Steve Soffa and enjoying the event from behind the scenes, all while connecting with kindred spirits, catching up with old friends and making a few new ones along the way.
+I spent ten days at the event hanging out with my buddy Steve Soffa and enjoying the event from behind the scenes while connecting with kindred spirits, catching up with old friends, and making a few new ones along the way.

 Steve Soffa and A.D.
 Cook at AZ Bike Week.